actions/first-interaction/README.md

 # First Interaction

-An action for filtering pull requests and issues from first-time contributors
+An action for filtering pull requests and issues from first-time contributors.

 # Usage